anichava/Movie-Trailer-Website/README.md

 Quick start option:

+- Make sure you have python installed.
+Check version: `python --version`
+- This project was tested on `Python 2.7.12`
 - Clone the repo: `git clone https://github.com/anichava/Movie-Trailer-Website.git`
-- Go to the directory where the repo was cloned.
+- Make sure you are in the directory where this project was cloned in.
 - Then enter: `cd Movie-Trailer-Website`
 - Run the program: `python entertainment_center.py`